fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Are mobile and web development consider specialist?

 > Do you have thoughts about network technician roles etc. Would love a video about it.

 > Can you describe what a realistic project should look like?